Edward Phelips Jr.: Family

 Phelips married firstly in about 1667, Dorothy Bury, widow of John Bury of Colleton Barton, Chulmleigh, Devon, and daughter of Henry Cheeke of West Newton, North Petherton, Somerset.
 They had no children and she died on 19 November 1678.
 He married secondly in about 1683, Edith Blake, daughter of John Blake, ironmonger, of Langport, Somerset and had three daughters: Anne, Elizabeth and Edith.
+Phelips' daughter, Anne married her cousin Edward Phelips and their daughter, Bridget married Sir Gerrard Napier, 5th Baronet of Middle March.